 Who are we?

-Sheila Smyth is a busy performer with many ensembles, Baroque and modern, on violin, viola, and treble viola da gamba.
-She is principal violist of Opera York and a founding member of Nota Bene Baroque Players.
-She has performed with many early music ensembles in and around Toronto, including Tafelmusik, Opera Atelier, Aradia and Musicians in Ordinary.
-Sheila is a frequent guest soloist with the Toronto Continuo Collective, and as a chamber musician, has performed on several concert series, including Scaramella, Luminato, Kitchener-Waterloo Chamber Music Society, Primavera Concerts, and TEMC’s Musically Speaking.
-Sheila has worked with many orchestras throughout Ontario, including Kitchener-Waterloo Symphony, Windsor Symphony, Orchestra London, and Musica Viva.
-She has been heard live in performance with the Emperor Quartet on CBC Radio and on CFMX Radio, and has recorded with Aradia Ensemble for Naxos Records.
-Sheila is a founding member of Musathena and Harmonie, and The Cardinal Consort of Viols.
+Sheila Smyth is a busy performer with many ensembles, both Baroque and modern, on violin, viola, and treble viola da gamba.
+She holds a Bachelor of Music in Performance degree from the University of Toronto and has undertaken further training in New York with Burton Kaplan.
+Sheila has performed with many early music ensembles in and around Toronto, including Tafelmusik, Aradia and Musicians in Ordinary, and as a chamber musician has performed on several concert series, including Luminato, Primavera Concerts, Scaramella and Musically Speaking.
+As a modern violinist/violist, Sheila works with many orchestras throughout Ontario, is principal violist of Opera York and was part of the onstage band for Canadian Idol.
+She is also a founding member of Concordo and The Cardinal Consort of Viols. www.s3music.ca

 Linda Deshman is very active in the early music scene and performs regularly in Ontario and New York State.
 She is a founding member of two viol consorts, the Cardinal Consort of Viols and the York Consort, and is the bowed-bass component of the Toronto Continuo Collective, Toronto’s favourite pluck band.
 She has attended major viol workshops in the U.S., Italy and the U.K. A singer as well, she is a long time performer and member of the board of directors for the Toronto Chamber Choir, and has been active on other boards and volunteer organisations for several early music ensembles in the Toronto area.
 As a singer, she most recently joined Toronto Choral Artists, a 16-voice choir devoted to 21st-century music.
 Upcoming vocal work includes performances in Toronto’s Luminato Festival.
 Linda plays all sizes of viols and owns viols made by John Pringle.